 However, if you have been waiting for a month or more please contact the organisation you applied through using the details on their website.

-COVID-19 vaccinations are generally taking place 12 hours a day, 7 days a week, from 8am to 8pm.
-There will be a range of working pattern options to manage shifts and rest days through local rostering arrangements.
+Opening hours for COVID-19 vaccinations will differ from site to site based on local demand, but there will be a range of working pattern options to manage shifts and rest days through local rostering arrangements.

 Please check with the organisation you have applied through.

-Vaccinations will be taking place in a range of NHS locations such as hospitals, GP practices, community pharmacies, and new dedicated vaccination centres.
+Vaccinations will be taking place in a range of NHS locations such as hospitals, GP practices, community pharmacies, and dedicated vaccination centres.
 In all cases, full training and appropriate supervision and personal protective equipment will be available to ensure the safety of staff, volunteers and patients.

 Yes, you will be given all the training you need to ensure you can do the role you apply for safely and effectively.

 Those who have applied for vaccinator roles will be provided with comprehensive online vaccination training, as well as in-person assessment and supervision.
 You will only be able to vaccinate once your supervisor has signed off your competency to vaccinate people.

 Everyone will need to complete training on the make-up and handling of the vaccines we are using and how to spot and care for people suffering allergic reactions.
 These are crucial to ensure patient safety and that vaccines aren’t wasted.
 If new vaccines are made available to the NHS, you will be required to undertake further training on these too.

-People who haven’t vaccinated or worked in the NHS before will need to complete other training in line with that completed by other staff.
+People who haven’t vaccinated or worked in the NHS before will need to complete other legally-required training in line with that completed by other staff.

 All training for volunteers is overseen by their employing organisation.